Historiography: British debates

 One of Carr's most forthright critics was Hugh Trevor-Roper, who argued that Carr's dismissal of the "might-have-beens of history" reflected a fundamental lack of interest in examining historical causation.
 Trevor-Roper asserted that examining possible alternative outcomes of history was far from being a "parlour-game" was rather an essential part of the historians' work, as only by considering all possible outcomes of a given situation could a historian properly understand the period.

 The controversy inspired Sir Geoffrey Elton to write his 1967 book The Practice of History.
 Elton criticized Carr for his "whimsical" distinction between the "historical facts" and the "facts of the past", arguing that it reflected "...an extraordinarily arrogant attitude both to the past and to the place of the historian studying it".
 Elton, instead, strongly defended the traditional methods of history and was also appalled by the inroads made by postmodernism.
 Elton saw the duty of historians as empirically gathering evidence and objectively analyzing what the evidence has to say.
 As a traditionalist, he placed great emphasis on the role of individuals in history instead of abstract, impersonal forces.
 Elton saw political history as the highest kind of history.
 Elton had no use for those who seek history to make myths, to create laws to explain the past, or to produce theories such as Marxism.

 U.S. approaches

 Classical and European history was part of the 19th-century grammar curriculum.
 American history became a topic later in the 19th century.
 In the historiography of the United States, there were a series of major approaches in the 20th century.
 In 2009–2012, there were an average of 16,000 new academic history books published in the U.S. every year.

 Progressive historians

-The Progressive historians were a group of 20th century historians of the United States associated with a historiographical tradition that embraced an economic interpretation of American history.
-Most prominent among these was Charles A. Beard, who was influential in academia and with the general public.
+The Progressive historians were a group of 20th-century historians of the United States associated with a historiographical tradition that embraced an economic interpretation of American history.
+Most prominent among these was Charles A. Beard, who was influential in academe and with the general public.